Skip to content

 4. Generates ephemeral mTLS credentials so that only the CLI can talk to the proxy's control API.

-5. Attaches your terminal to the sandbox container's shell.
+5. Attaches your terminal to the sandbox container's shell (in run mode) or waits for the daemon to accept connections (in up mode).

-After setup, the CLI also provides runtime commands — allow-http, allow-dns, and monitor — that communicate with the proxy's control API to modify the allowlist or observe traffic.
+After setup, the CLI also provides runtime commands — allow-http, allow-dns, monitor, and status — that communicate with the proxy's control API to modify the allowlist, observe traffic, or inspect session state.
 See the CLI Reference for command details.

 Isolated Network